inducer/pycuda/doc/source/driver.rst

         Unlike for :class:`Array` objects, no life support is provided for linear memory bound to texture references.

+    .. method:: set_address_2d(devptr, descr, pitch)

+        Bind *self* as a 2-dimensional texture to a chunk of global memory at *devptr*.
+The line-to-line offset in bytes is given by *pitch*.
+        Width, height and format are given in the :class:`ArrayDescriptor` *descr*. :meth:`set_format` need not and should not be called in addition to this method.

     .. method:: set_format(fmt, num_components)

         Set the texture to have :class:`array_format` *fmt* and to have